keploy/keploy/pkg/service/utgen/README.md

 - `sourceFilePath`: Path to the source file for which tests are to be generated.
 - `testFilePath`: Path where the generated tests will be saved.
-- `codeCoverageReportPath`: Path to generate the coverage report.
+- `coverageReportPath`: Path to generate the coverage report.
 - `testCommand`: Command to execute tests and generate the coverage report.
 - `coverageFormat`: Type of the coverage report (default "cobertura").
 - `expectedCoverage`: Desired coverage percentage (default 100%).